The name of the Society shall be The Parrot Society hereinafter called The Society.

 The annual subscription to The Society shall be such sums and for such classes of membership as The Council shall determine from time to time.

-The policy and general management of The Society shall be directed by a Council consisting of a Chairman, a Treasurer and not more than nine ordinary members.
+The policy and general management of The Society shall be directed by a Council consisting of a Chairman, and not more than nine ordinary members.

 The election shall be by ballot of members.
 A ballot slip shall be incorporated in the Magazine, containing the agenda for the AGM, which shall be posted to each UK member at least fifteen days before the Annual General Meeting.
 If the number of nominations is equal to, or less than the number of vacancies then a postal vote will not be exercised.
 Members should return their completed ballot slip by post to the auditors' office, with address on ballot slip and date for last date of receipt.
 The results of the postal election will be announced at the AGM, which shall be held between 1st October and 31st December.
 Date and venue to be decided by Council, with date to be announced at the AGM for the following year.
 At the first meeting following the AGM the members of Council should select one of their number by vote to be Vice-Chairman if the elected Chairman is indisposed or otherwise unable to attend any Council meeting or meetings during the year.
 The Vice Chairman to have a full active part in the running of the Society.